vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

    mvn clean package -DskipTests
    ```

-1. Create a new application in your Spring Cloud service for the **messaging-emulator** and assign a public endpoint to it.
+1. Create a new application in your Spring Apps service for the **messaging-emulator** and assign a public endpoint to it.

    ```bash
    az spring-cloud app create --service $SPRING_CLOUD_SERVICE \